ga-wdi-pvd/angular-intro-1/README.md

 For example, adding `{{5 + 5}} ` to the `body` of our `index.html` file, would print `10` to the screen.

-## You Do: Setup Grumblr Application (5 mins)
+## You Do: Setup Toto Application (5 mins)

-For the rest of this morning, you will be working on building Grumblr, a one-model application that will allow users to post their `grumbles`.

 To start:
-- Create a directory called `grumblr`
+- Create a directory called `angularTodos`
 - Inside that directory, create two files - a `html` file, and a `js` file
 - Add some boilerplate `html` and make sure to link to your `js` file and the **Angular CDN**
-- Create and store to a variable, an array of hard-coded data that contains at least 5 objects with the following properties:
-  - `title`
-  - `author`
-  - `content`
-  - `photo_url`
-- Define you application's initial module and use a directive to bootstrap your Angular application
+- Define your application's initial module and use a directive to bootstrap your Angular application
 - Use Angular Expressions to get the product of `5 x 5` to display in the browser

 ## [Angular Controllers](https://docs.angularjs.org/guide/controller) (10/80)